tremho/odp-documentation/guide_book/src/how/ec/battery/7-traits.md

 This should build without error.

 ## What's in there
-The code in `mock_battery.rs` starts out with a `use` statement that imports what we will need from the `embedded-batteries::smart_battery` crate.
+The code in `mock_battery.rs` starts out with a `use` statement that imports what we will need from the `embedded-batteries_async::smart_battery` crate.

 The next section defines a simple custom error type for use in our mock battery implementation.
 This MockBatteryError enum currently has no variants — it serves as a placeholder that allows our code to conform to the expected error traits used by the broader embedded_batteries framework.